Quiz: Can You Tell Us How to Fix This Engine?: HowStuffWorks

 If you notice black smoke coming from your vehicle's exhaust, this indicates your engine is burning too much oil.
 A black sooty tailpipe will confirm that as well.
 It's best to consult with a professional to find the cause of the problem.

 An engine that is running too rich is getting too much gasoline.
 During the combustion process, not all the fuel is being burned.
-That will lead to some black smoke under the hood.
+That will lead to some blue smoke under the hood.
 Not only are you wasting money on excess gas that is not being used, but your car is not running at optimal performance.

 You notice a yellow glowing light on your dashboard.
 It is in the shape of a car engine.
 What do you do?